antoninkriz/hackerrank/README.md

-# My HackerRank solutions
+# My leetcode solutions

-Repository with my solutions for some HackerRank challenges
+Repository with my solutions for some challenges from HackerRank, uHunt, CodeForces and other places